jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ## Fake a hw clock based on recent timestamp

-The Pi doesn't have any hardware to track time while powered off; using fake-hwclock, the time can be set during startup to the last known date and time.
+The Pi doesn't have any hardware to track time while powered off, so it uses Internet time servers to set its clock during startup.
+If the Pi is likely to be without Internet access, you can use fake-hwclock to set the clock to the last known date and time.

 ```sh
 	touch /etc/init.d/hwclock.sh